limako/raspbi-setup/_episodes/05-secure.md

 {: .language-bash}

 This will create a .ssh directory in your home directories.
 If you copy the contents of .ssh/id_rsa.pub from the computer you want to connect from and put it in the .ssh/authorized_keys file of your raspberry pi, you'll discover that went you connect, you'll be logged in without a password.

+You might also want to set up a relationship between your pi and a server to automate backups.

 ## Only install what you need